jacquie77917/Development-/TERMINAL/terminal-notes/notes.md

 ### Create a file

-This command alloqs you to create a file(the file needs to have an extension)
+This command allows you to create a file(the file needs to have an extension)

 ```bash
 touch filename.txt